Telmediq/django-rest-easy/README.md

 Please read CONTRIBUTORS file before submitting a pull request.

 We use Travis CI.
-The targets are 10.00 for lint and 100% for coverage, as well as building sphinx docs.
+The targets are 10.00 for lint and non-decreasing coverage (currently at 80%, but I'm aiming to slowly get to 100%), as well as building sphinx docs.

 You can also check the build manually, just make sure to `pip install -r requirements.txt` before:

 ```
 pylint rest_easy --rcfile=.pylintrc
-coverage run --source=rest_easy -m rest_easy.tests && coverage report -m
+coverage run --source=rest_easy -m rest_easy.runtests && coverage report -m
 sphinx-apidoc -o docs/auto rest_easy -f
 cd docs && make html
 ```